essykings/python-datetime/README.md

 ### How to calculate the time difference between two datetime.time objects

-You cannot perform manipulations of time objects with tmedelta and  the following code will result in an error
+You cannot perform manipulations of time objects with timedelta and  the following code results in an error

 ```python
 from datetime import datetime, timedelta